blumareks/serverless-101-openwhisk/README.md

 The following links provide you with some simple examples on using Serverless from the Cloud Function starter kit.
 The only thing required to start it is a signup for the Cloud to leverage serverless with the lite cloud account.

-- Here comes the signup link to use cloud functions with the free of charge light account - [ibm cloud](https://ibm.biz/BdYtWL)
+- Here comes the signup link to use cloud functions with the free of charge lite account - [ibm cloud](https://ibm.biz/BdYtWL)
 - check this first - [the link to the starter kit](https://console.bluemix.net/openwhisk)

 ## the terminal based examples